Helperbird/website/src/features/annotation.md

 ---
 layout: templates/features.html
-title: Annotate website, ebooks, pdfs on Chrome, Firefox & Edge
+title: Free Web annotation extension - Websites, eBooks, Pdfs &  apps -
 description:
-  Highlight or annotate web pages, documents, pdfs, ebooks and more to improve research and study.
+  Highlight or annotate web pages, documents, pdfs, ebooks & more to improve research and study.
 Leaving sticking notes that help you with your research and homework.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,